Night Sky Watch for May

 Written by David Pugh

-There has been some mention in the news concerning the possible imminent outburst of the recurrent nova T Coronae Borealis currently at mag 10.
-If it does outburst in the next few weeks, unfortunately it would be an early morning object in the NE sky.
+Still nothing happening concerning the possible outburst of the recurrent nova T Coronae Borealis currently at mag 10 as I have been keeping an eye on this area with binoculars..
+If it does outburst in the next few weeks, it lies below the handle of the Plough in Corona Borealis.
 It last outburst in 1946 reaching mag 3.0 and mag 2.0 in 1866 when it was discovered.
 It is nicknamed the "Blaze Star"

-Good Hunting and I hope to see you tomorrow evening at the society's monthly meeting.
+Good Hunting and I hope to see you next Thursday evening at the society's monthly meeting.

 Best Regards